iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 ### Things not to do
 - Do not use "cleaner" programs to clear browser cache/cookies.
 These programs may cause problems with your browser.
 Use your browser settings to clear cookies and cache.
-- Stay aware from scam or low quality malware removal tools, such as SpyHunter, TotalAV, and PCProtect.
+- Stay aware from scam or low quality malware removal tools, such as SpyHunter, TotalAV, ScanGuard, and PCProtect.

 ### Remove spam notifications
 Malicious websites can send you spammy notifications, such as fake warnings about malware: <br>